 Tips: This is primarily a chest move so remember to move through it slowly to feel your chest go through the movement.
 To make it more challenging, simply use a heavier weight, just make sure you're able to do the last few reps with correct form and without over-arching your back.

-This exercise is not entirely home-friendly since it does require a cable machine which is typically found only in gyms.
-We'll give an example of a variation you can try at home, but if you can, use the cable machine at your local gym!
-Cables work similarly to resistance bands, unlike free weights, they provide a steady level of resistance.
-This will allow you to engage the small stabilizing muscles in your chest along with your pecs.
+This exercise is not entirely home-friendly since it does require a cable machine, typically found only in gyms.
+Cable exercises are similar to resistance bands, unlike free weights, they provide a steady level of resistance.

 This exercise targets mainly the pectoral muscles but also hits the upper arms, specifically - Lats, shoulders, and triceps.